MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started-launch-project.md

 1. Copy and paste the modified URL line to the other places in the `launch.json` file.

-   Tip: To modify all instances at the same time, you can copy an updated URL string, then select an instance of the initial URL string, press `Ctrl`+`Shift`+`L` to select all instances, and then paste the updated string.
+   Tip: To modify all instances at the same time, you can copy an updated URL string, then select an instance of the initial URL string, press **Ctrl+Shift+L** to select all instances, and then paste the updated string.

 1. Save the `launch.json` file.